 - Finally, it would break the taboo around the subject of our reproductive system.

 The best protection is early detection!
-Cancer can be treated, and the chance of survival greatly improved simply if discovered early on.
+Many women’s health issues, including cancer, can be treated, and the chance of a positive outcome greatly improved simply if discovered early on.

 Please support me in this petition to help save the lives of our: sisters, daughters, mothers, wives, girlfriends and friends!